 Kilim Rugs – Persian

-The term ‘Kilim’ originates from the Persian gelīm (گلیم) which it means ‘to spread roughly’.
+The term ‘Kilim’ originates from the Persian gelīm (گلیم) which means ‘to spread roughly’.
 Perhaps of Mongolian origin.
 The Turkish name is “Kilim” as well.
 Like pile carpets, Kilim rugs go back to ancient times.

 The explorer Mark Aurel Stein found Kilims dating to at least the fourth or fifth century CE in Hotan, China: